 However, you should be prepared for when National Offer Day arrives and you don’t get your first choice of primary school.

-On Tuesday, councils will reveal what schools primary-age children (particularly reception-age kids) will go to from September.
+On the day of the announcement, the councils will reveal what schools primary-age children (particularly reception-age kids) will go to from September.
 For some, there’ll be jubilant celebrations, and others might be disappointed to learn they didn’t get their first, or even their second choice.

 Some advice on what to do if this happens: